epi052/recon-pipeline/README.md

 pipenv shell
 ```

-After installing the python dependencies, the `recon-pipeline` shell provides its own [install](https://recon-pipeline.readthedocs.io/en/latest/api/commands.html#install) command (seen below).
-A simple `install all` will handle all additional installation steps.
+After installing the python dependencies, the `recon-pipeline` shell provides its own [tools](https://recon-pipeline.readthedocs.io/en/latest/api/commands.html#tools) command (seen below).
+A simple `tools install all` will handle all additional installation steps.

 > Ubuntu Note (and newer kali versions):  You may consider running `sudo -v` prior to running `./recon-pipeline.py`.  `sudo -v` will refresh your creds, and the underlying subprocess calls during installation won't prompt you for your password.
 It'll work either way though.

-Individual tools may be installed by running `install TOOLNAME` where `TOOLNAME` is one of the known tools that make
+Individual tools may be installed by running `tools install TOOLNAME` where `TOOLNAME` is one of the known tools that make
 up the pipeline.

 The installer maintains a (naive) list of installed tools at `~/.local/recon-pipeline/tools/.tool-dict.pkl`.
 The installer in no way attempts to be a package manager.
-It knows how to execute the steps necessary to install its tools.
+It knows how to execute the steps necessary to install and remove its tools.
 Beyond that, it's like Jon Snow, **it knows nothing**.

 [![asciicast](https://asciinema.org/a/318395.svg)](https://asciinema.org/a/318395)